magicthighs/apps/moonphasewide/README.md

 # Not working correctly at x2 yet.
-Needs a 64x64 version of the moon_phase.gif image.
+Needs a 64x64 version of the moon image used.

 # Moon Phase Applet for Tidbyt